sathytrench/sathytrench/README.md

 Hi!
 I'm an artist, writer, and engineer living in NYC.
-I attended the Grace Hopper Program at Fullstack Academy from fall 2020 to winter 2021, completed a software engineering apprenticeship at [Upstatement](https://upstatement.com/) from spring 2021 to winter 2022, and now work as a software engineer for [Civiqs](https://civiqs.com/).
+I attended the Grace Hopper Program at Fullstack Academy from fall 2020 to winter 2021, completed a software engineering apprenticeship at [Upstatement](https://upstatement.com/) from spring 2021 to winter 2022.
+I then worked as a software engineer for [Civiqs](https://civiqs.com/) for three years, building web apps on top of the research team's data science work.
+I'm currently looking for my next job, so if you like anything you see here, get in touch!

 I grew up allergic to the computer (but very into videogames), went to school for creative writing, and spent some time in New York's poetry and printmaking worlds.